majed-baserinia/agriBank/.changeset/forty-moles-itch.md

 "@agribank/ignite": patch
 ---

-don't ignore theme when palette is not available
+feat: don't ignore theme when palette is not available